andrearcaina/fafnir/docs/architecture.md

 ### Data Flow
 Below is the ideal data flow for the application.
 A concept drawing will be added later.
 For authentication data flow, check the [Authentication Guide](./authentication.md).
-1. Frontend → asks API Gateway for data
+1. Client → asks API Gateway for data
 2. API Gateway → routes request to appropriate service
 3. Services → interacts with their own PostgreSQL database
 4. Services → processes data and may call other services if needed
 5. Services → returns data to API Gateway
 6. API Gateway → aggregates data from multiple services if necessary
-7. API Gateway → sends data back to Frontend
+7. API Gateway → sends data back to Client
-8. Frontend → displays data to the user

 ### Helpful Resources and Readings
 - [Microservices](https://martinfowler.com/articles/microservices.html) by Martin Fowler